Using MIDI To Control QLab

 It's also extremely easy to send from place to place in a theater, since it can be sent over long distances on regular XLR cable using a simple, inexpensive adapter.
 A common misconception is that MIDI can't be sent farther than 50 feet (about 15 meters) without using an active amplifier, but this usually isn't the case.
 In fact, MIDI amplifiers often cause more trouble than they solve.
 For more details, see this guide to MIDI cable length by Richmond Sound Design.

-Its advantages notwithstanding, using MIDI to control QLab, or any other aspect of a show for that matter, isn't without it's downsides.
+Its advantages notwithstanding, using MIDI to control QLab, or any other aspect of a show for that matter, isn't without its downsides.

 Getting MIDI in and out of a computer requires a MIDI interface.
 There are hundreds of different brands of MIDI interfaces out there at all price points, and unfortunately the vast majority of them are unsuitable for show-critical use.
 This is because the amount of MIDI data generated by, say, a keyboard controller is comparatively low, and even a world class pianist can't play faster than the MIDI interface can follow.
 But a computer generating MIDI, MSC, or MIDI timecode sends a lot more data, and sends it a lot faster than a typical musical performance.
 This higher load can outstrip the capacity of lower end MIDI interfaces, causing them to either skip or corrupt messages.
 Needless to say, that's problematic.

-For this reason, the only MIDI interfaces we currently recommend are those manufactured by iConnectivity or ESI.
+For this reason, the only MIDI interfaces we currently recommend are those manufactured by iConnectivity, Kenton, or ESI.
 We've experienced problems with nearly every other brand of MIDI interface we've encountered in the field.
 Naturally, your mileage may vary, and you may have perfect success with other interfaces.
 By and large, though, if your show depends on MIDI control, we strongly encourage sticking with one of these proven brands.

 Another reason to be cautious of MIDI has to do with what MSC calls "controlled devices" and "controllers."
 Most lighting consoles are designed as "controlled devices," which means the level of control you have over the MSC messages they send out is limited.
-In ETC consoles, for example, MSC can only be enabled on a per-list basis.
+In ETC EOS family consoles, for example, MSC can only be enabled on a per-list basis.
 Once enabled on a cue list, the console will send an MSC

 GO with the cue number of every cue that it triggers in that cue list.
 While this is very convenient if it's what you need, it can also create quite a challenge if that's not what you need.
 Since the lighting console sends an MSC

 GO for every single cue, any cue in QLab with a matching cue number will be triggered.
 The only way to ensure that certain cues trigger over MSC and others don't is to use matching cue numbers for the trigger cues, and make sure that no other cues in QLab have the same cue number as any cue on the lighting console.
-More advanced ETC consoles also let you work around this with a complicated arrangement of multiple cue lists and macros.
+The more advanced ETC consoles also let you work around this with a complicated arrangement of multiple cue lists and macros.
 You can also solve the problem by using QLab to send MSC triggers to the lighting console, since QLab only sends triggers when you tell it to.
 But there are any number of reasons why that might not be practical, which leaves you with the hassle described here.

 Our intention is not to discourage the use of MIDI and MSC, only to try to point out potential issues, hopefully before you encounter them.
 With a little care, MIDI can be a very powerful and useful tool in a show control environment.